c24b/crawax/README.rst

 + or / and a BING SEARCH API KEY

 To get an ** API KEY **from BING go to <http://datamarket.azure.com/dataset/bing/search>

-And then store it in a sources collection for next run
+Then it stores the found url in a sources collection for next run

 Crawtext has 2 basic mode